Can You Bring Bar Soap on a Plane?

 Traveling can be stressful, especially when it comes to packing your toiletries.
 What will TSA make you toss in the trash?
 What might spill?
 A hassle, we know.

-One common question that pops up is whether you can bring bar soap on a plane.
+One common question that pops up with travelers is whether you can bring a bar of soap on a plane.
 With so many regulations and restrictions, it's easy to feel overwhelmed about what to pack in your carry-on.

 The Transportation Security Administration (TSA) allows bar soap in your backpack, carry-on luggage, or stowed suitcase.
 Unlike liquid soap, bar soap isn't subject to the 3.4-ounce limit for liquids and gels.
 It must remain in its original packaging or be easily recognizable.
 Many travelers prefer bar soap for its convenience and lack of spillage.